HV0512/Secure-Data-Hiding-in-Images-Using-Steganography/README.md

 4. Preserved Image Integrity: The visual appearance of the image remains unchanged, even though the message is hidden inside the pixel data.
 5. Simple Interface: User-friendly prompts for entering secret messages and passcodes.

    Code Explanation

-1.Message Encoding (Hiding the Message)
+1. Message Encoding (Hiding the Message)

 The script uses the least significant bit (LSB) method to hide the secret message in the image.
 Here's how the process works: